International students can benefit from two years work experience in the UK after they complete their degree programme

 Your Dependants

-Only dependants who are already in the UK as your Tier 4 or Student dependants can apply to extend their stay as your Graduate Route dependant (it's not possible to bring dependants to the UK for the first time when you hold a Graduate Route visa).
-You can make an application for children who have been born in the UK, to be your dependant.
+Only dependants who are already in the UK as your Tier 4 or Student dependants can apply to switch as your dependants under the Graduate Route.
+It is not possible to bring dependants to the UK for the first time when you already hold a Graduate Visa.
+You can make an application for children who have been born in the UK when you held student permission to be your dependant.

 If granted a new dependant visa, your dependants will have the same work conditions as you.
 The only prohibition is on working as a professional sportsperson or sports coach.